deepjs/getting-started-with-deep/tutorial.md

 });
 ```
 For now, just ignore the require.config and the modules we load in the define (they will be necessary in further steps in this tutorial).
 If you want more info on how the modules are managed by require.js, got to the require.js website.
 So what our app does for now?
-Only outputing "app started" in your browser console.
+Only outputing *"app started"* in your browser console.
 And that's it !.
-Ok this is not very exciting, we should start to implement a real view !
+Ok this is not very exciting, we should start to implement a real view!

-Add this code to the app.js file just after the console.log() and refresh your browser :
+Add this code to the *app.js* file just after the console.log() and refresh your browser :
 ```javascript
 deep.jquery.addDomProtocols();